Dekita/palhub-client/renderer/markdown/setup.en.md

 ![alt text](/img/app-setup-help/setup-new-game-found.png)

-After UE4SS is installed you are all setup and ready to begin using PalHUB Client to manage the mods for your selected game.
-UE4SS Config options can dramatically affect how the system interacts with your game, because of this you should NOT alter the UE4SS Config options unless you FULLY understand the changes you are making!!
-PalHUB Client will apply the most common and stable configuration for supported games to ensure a smooth experience for everyday users.
+After UE4SS is installed you are all setup and ready to begin using {{app.brandname}} to manage the mods for your selected game.
+UE4SS Config options can dramatically affect how the system interacts with your game, because of this you should NOT alter the UE4SS Config options unless you FULLY understand the changes you are making!! {{app.brandname}} will apply the most common and stable configuration for supported games to ensure a smooth experience for everyday users.

 ![alt text](/img/app-setup-help/ue4ss-installation.png)

 ---
-Last updated: Jan 8th, 2025.
+Last updated: Jan 11th, 2025.